Enrique Molina Pico: Military

 In 1960, Molina Pico took part in a training voyage as a staff officer aboard the Brazilian Navy's training ship.
 He later served as second-in-command of the minesweeper ARA Tierra del Fuego and the oceanographic vessel ARA Puerto Deseado.
 He subsequently commanded the ship ARA Comodoro Rivadavia and a minelayer unit.

 During the Falklands War in 1982, he commanded the destroyer ARA Hércules.
 After the conflict he headed the Corvette Division of the Sea Fleet and later held staff positions in Policy and Strategy and Naval Resources.
 In 1990, during the presidency of Carlos Menem, he was appointed naval attaché to the Argentine Embassy in the United States and Canada, based in Washington, D.C., While in Washington, he concurrently served under United Nations command as Chief of Naval Forces in the Gulf of Fonseca in Central America and helped establish the first United Nations naval force in the Caribbean with Argentine vessels.
 He was involved in Argentina's participation in the Gulf War, contributing to the planning and logistical coordination of Operation Desert Storm.
 The deployment was based in Sharjah and Dubai and involved the destroyer ARA Almirante Brown, the corvette ARA Spiro, later replaced by the corvette ARA Rosales and a naval transport.

 Molina Pico commanded the Sea Fleet from 1991 to 1992 and became Commander of Naval Operations in December 1992, overseeing maritime patrols and the fight against illegal fishing.
 On 13 July 1993, President Menem appointed him Chief of the Navy General Staff, replacing Admiral Jorge Eduardo Ferrer.
 Despite economic restrictions, he expanded operational capacity, and during his tenure from 1993 to 1996, Argentina participated in UN peacekeeping missions in Haiti and Cyprus.
-His term coincided with Oscar Camilión's tenure as Minister of Defense, a period that saw the abolition of compulsory military service after the death of conscript Omar Carrasco in an Army barracks in Neuquén.
+His term coincided with Oscar Camilión's tenure as Minister of Defense, a period that saw the abolition of compulsory military service after the murder of conscript Omar Carrasco in an Army barracks in Neuquén.
 In December 1995, he approved the retirement of officer Alfredo Astiz, who was later convicted of crimes against humanity committed during the last military dictatorship.
 He resigned in 1996 and was succeeded by Carlos Marrón.

 Molina Pico received national and foreign honors, including a decoration from the Argentine Congress for his role in the Falklands War and the Legion of Merit (Officer) from the United States for his service during the Gulf War.